linode/docs/docs/kubernetes/how-to-setup-a-private-docker-registry-with-lke-and-object-storage/index.md

 In this guide you will:

 - [Install the NGINX Ingress controller](#install-the-nginx-ingress-controller), which will create a Linode NodeBalancer and provide the routing mechanism needed for your cluster's services.
-- [Enable HTTPS](#enable-https) on your Docker registry by creating TLS certiricates.
+- [Enable HTTPS](#enable-https) on your Docker registry by creating TLS certificates.
 - [Deploy a Docker registry](#deploy-your-docker-registry) and [enable access restrictions](#enable-basic-authentication) for it.
 - [Push an image to your private Docker registry](/#push-an-image-to-your-docker-registry).
 - [Verify that your Cluster can pull images from your Docker registry](#create-a-test-deployment-using-an-image-from-your-docker-registry) by creating a test deployment.